ferzkopp/DeepRedAI/documentation/InitialFinetuning-Phase2.md

 python scripts/finetune_temporal.py \
     --dev \
-    --epochs 1 \
+    --epochs 1
-    --use_4bit
 ```

 This will:
 - Load only the dev subset (~100-500 examples)
 - Train for 1 epoch
-- Use 4-bit quantization for reduced memory
-- Complete in ~10-15 minutes
+- Complete in under 1 hour

 ### Full Training Run